cdoublev/css/doc/parse/parser.md

 Parsing an input against a grammar may require to know the context.

-As a reminder, the context is any sibling or higher level value or value definition, where *higher level* means a parent production, function, block, declaration, or rule.
-The parser "enters" in a context when it starts to parse a style sheet, a rule, a declaration, a function, a simple block, or a non-terminal.
+As a reminder, the context is either a sibling or parent production, a containing function, block, declaration, or rule.
+The parser "enters" in a context when it starts to parse the corresponding value.

 For example, parsing a prelude may require to know which rule it belongs to.
 This raises the question of how to represent, access, and apply context rules.

-Looking first at how to access the context value, its definition, or both, it can be achieved by ensuring the parser keeps track of each parsed production, with a parse tree.
-But it will not work when using an interface like `CSSRule.insertRule()` and some grammar is sensitive to a context at a higher level than `CSSRule`.
+Looking first at how to access the context value, its definition, or both, it can be achieved by ensuring the parser keeps track of each parsed value as a parse tree node.
+But this would not work when using an interface like `CSSRule.insertRule()` and some grammar is sensitive to a higher level context than `CSSRule`: there will be no parse tree node representing it.

 For example, the rule's block value of `@media` and `@supports` must be defined with `<style-block>` instead of `<stylesheet>`, when these rules are nested in a style rule.

-The whole context can only be resolved from the CSSOM tree.
+The whole rule context can only be resolved from the CSSOM tree.
 Actually, it is also required to validate that any namespace prefix used in a selector has been declared in a top-level `@namespace`.

 **Note:** `*` and null are the only valid namespace prefixes allowed in `Element.querySelector[All]()` because this interface does not provide a way to resolve the declared namespaces to the parser.